 If you see your pet scooting across the floor on his butt, it's likely his anal glands need attention and it's time to face the music asap!

 One other very important part of Pomeranian care is dental care because the Pom is more susceptible to losing teeth at an early age.
 Daily tooth brushing is the ideal if you can manage it.
-It will help your pet avoid tooth loss, or have to be put under anaesthesia for plaque and tartar removal or gingivitis treatment.
+It will help your pet avoid tooth loss, or have to be put under anesthesia for plaque and tartar removal or gingivitis treatment.

 Plaque Off, a food additive, along with an enzymatic toothpaste are good products to use your dental routine.

-I use a child's soft toothbrush with my big dog as it's much easier to use than a large clunky dog toothbrush.
-I alternate with these soft finger brushes which are made of fabric and which make it really easy to feel the teeth.
 The toothpaste is the key to getting started with brushing as most dogs love the flavor of it.
 Even so, I also give my dog's teeth a wipe whenever he has just been polishing off a bowl of water and needs to be dried off.
 Every little bit helps.

 A cheerful little dog, affectionate, full of personality, and a wonderful companion that "can" be obedient.